lunch-money/developers/source/includes/_crypto.md

 created_at          | string | Date/time the asset was created in ISO 8601 extended format

 ## Get All Crypto
-Use this endpoint to get a list of all manually-managed assets associated with the user's account.
+Use this endpoint to get a list of all cryptocurrency assets associated with the user's account.
+Both crypto balances from synced and manual accounts will be returned.

 > Example 200 Response